 Pinterest has plenty of inspiration for DIY, reusable party favors, such as mason jar candles, mini plants or succulents for your guests to remember the wedding for years to come, or fair-trade coffee beans for a different kind of favor!
 Many of these can be made yourself, cutting down on costs and unnecessary waste, too.

-Choose ethical, conflict-free wedding bands and bridal jewelry
+Choose ethical wedding rings and bridal jewelry

 Do research on eco-friendly venues, and look to keep things local